A New York bodega worker is facing murder charges after fatally stabbing a man who attacked him

 A growing chorus of voices is urging Manhattan District Attorney Alvin Bragg to drop a murder charge a bodega clerk faces after he fatally stabbed a man who went behind his counter and pushed him.

-The bodega clerk, Jose Alba, 61, was working at an Upper Manhattan store on the night of July 1 when he got into a deadly altercation with a man named Austin Simon, according to a copy of Alba's criminal complaint.
+The bodega clerk, Jose Alba, 61, was working at the Blue Moon Convenient Store in Upper Manhattan on the night of July 1 when he got into a deadly altercation with a man named Austin Simon, according to a copy of Alba's criminal complaint.
 Alba was also allegedly stabbed by Simon's girlfriend during the incident, the complaint states.

 Simon's girlfriend had left the store after her payment was declined while attempting to buy a snack for her daughter, and she returned to the store with Simon.